nanoporetech/medaka/README.md

 All installation methods will allow medaka to be used with CPU resource only.
 To enable the use of GPU resource it is necessary to install the `tensorflow-gpu` package.
-In outline this can be achieve with:
+To outline, this can be achieved with:

     pip uninstall tensorflow
     pip install tensorflow-gpu